Product Liability Lawyers in Lake Forest

 - Manufacturing Defect.
 All products are to be designed according to exact specifications.
 Unlike design defects, a manufacturing defect exists when a product with safe specifications becomes dangerous after its manufacture because the manufacturer failed to make the product in accordance with the designed specifications.

 - Inadequate Warnings or Instructions.
 A manufacturer will not be absolved of liability merely because he or she manufactures the product according to specifications given by the purchaser.
 When the maker follows exact specifications, he or she is at least required to give adequate warnings.
 If no warning is given, and the product is defective, he or she will be liable for the resulting injuries.
 As such, a product may be defective if it does not come with complete and clear warnings, instructions and directions.

 When a product is put on the market is proven to have a defect which causes injury, the manufacturer of that product is considered to be "strictly liable."
 Strict liability is also imposed on the manufacturer of component parts that are incorporated into the final product and that are defective at the time they are supplied to the assembler of the ultimate product.
 In such a case, you may not necessarily have to prove that the manufacturer was “negligent”.

 Strict liability in tort is a liability that is absolute, requiring no proof of fault, in order to ensure that the costs of resulting injuries are borne by the makers of the products rather than the injured individual.
 This landmark decision was Greenman v.
 Yuba Power Products, Inc. The rule of Greenman is that “a manufacturer is strictly liable in tort when an article he places on the market, knowing that it is to be used without inspection for defects, proves to have a defect that causes injury to a human being.”

 If you find that you find that you or a loved one has been impacted due to a defective product, you need to know your rights.
-Call our Laguna Hills product liability attorneys today at (949) 438-2660 to schedule your free consultation.
+Call our Lake Forest product liability attorneys today at (949) 438-2660 to schedule your free consultation.